-Note: See Capital Projects under separate PDF
+Note: See Capital Projects under separate PDF pg.
+174-through 27

 PROGRAMS TO ENSURE IMPLEMENTATION

 Through continued implementation of adopted land development regulations the following programs have been implemented to ensure that the goals, objectives and policies established in the Capital Improvement Element will be achieved or exceeded.